 Penske’s Central Reservations associates are on the front lines of the #OneWay4PVA campaign, encouraging one-way rental customers to consider adding a $1 donation to their reservation.

-For some who have active-duty or military veterans in their family, their work on behalf of Paralyzed Veterans takes on special meaning.
-To a person, the work they do on behalf of Paralyzed Veterans is heartfelt.
+For some who have active-duty or military veterans in their families, their work on behalf of PVA takes on special meaning.

-Walker and others from Paralyzed Veterans have visited the department, located at Penske’s corporate headquarters in Reading, Pennsylvania, and felt the connection.
+Over the years, PVA leadership has visited with associates at Penske’s corporate headquarters in Reading, Pennsylvania, and felt the connection.

 In 2016, Mr. Penske, Chairman of Penske Corporation, was presented with a Humanitarian Award at the annual Paralyzed Veterans Mission: ABLE Awards for his outstanding contribution to support disabled veterans.

-In addition to the fundraising campaign, Penske supports the Paralyzed Veterans Golf Open, Mission: ABLE Awards dinner, the National Veterans Wheelchair Games, and Paralyzed Veterans Racing through additional sponsorships and in-kind truck rentals.
+In addition to the fundraising campaign, Penske supports the PVA Veterans Career Program, the annual PVA Gala (including hosting the 2022 Gala in Indianapolis), the National Veterans Wheelchair Games, and Paralyzed Veterans Racing through additional sponsorships and in-kind truck rentals.

 By Bernie Mixon